Rainbow Quest: Production

-The program was produced on a low budget funded by Seeger and his co-producer, Sholom Rubinstein.
-Seeger's wife, Toshi Seeger, given the title "Chief Cook and Bottle Washer" (someone designated and capable of "doing it all") in the closing credits after each show.
-Toshi actually functioned as the show's director by default due to the fact that she continually made suggestions to Rubinstein that he, in turn, would pass along to the camera operators.
-Eventually the cameramen simply followed her instructions without waiting for Rubinstein to repeat them.

-The shows were unrehearsed and there was no studio audience even though Seeger's metier was leading his audiences in song.
-Songs were traded between Seeger and his guests and Seeger often joined in while his guests performed.
-One show was dedicated to Woody Guthrie and another to Lead Belly.
-Lead Belly had died long before and Guthrie was incapacitated with Huntington's disease.
-Both shows featured film clips of the legendary singer/songwriters who had been close friends of Seeger's.
-Many of the other shows featured film clips made by the Seegers during their travels in the U.S. and elsewhere, including a demonstration in Mexico of guitar-making and another in the West Indies of making a steel drum.
+The program was produced on a low budget, with Seeger as its main investor and his co-producer Sholom Rubinstein.
+The closing credits read "Produced and Directed by Sholom Rubinstein."
+Rubinstein was a veteran broadcaster with roughly three decades in radio and television, and his company, Advertisers' Broadcasting, produced the series.

+Seeger's wife, Toshi Seeger, was credited as "Chief Cook and Bottle Washer."
+Simon Buck reads the credit as an ironic understatement, describing her as "an essential mover behind the camera."
+She had also been the cinematographer on the ethnographic films the couple shot during their travels.

+The shows were unrehearsed and informal, with Seeger and his guests trading songs and joining in unplanned jams.

+Seeger devoted one episode to Woody Guthrie, by then incapacitated by Huntington's disease, and another to Lead Belly, who had died in 1949.
+For the Lead Belly program he screened film of the singer in performance.
+Other episodes drew on home movies and ethnographic films the Seegers had shot during their travels.
+On the program that opened the 1967 public-television run, for example, Seeger showed footage of his brother Mike Seeger playing banjo on a unicycle and of a Japanese folk group.

-Altogether 39 shows, each 52 minutes long, were recorded in 1965–66 at WNJU-TV (Channel 47), a New York City-based UHF station with studios in Newark, New Jersey.
+Altogether 39 shows, each running about an hour, were recorded in 1965–66 at WNJU-TV (Channel 47), a UHF station with studios in Newark, New Jersey, serving the New York City area.

 The shows were broadcast by Channel 47, primarily a Spanish-language outlet, to a very limited audience because only televisions equipped with a UHF antenna and tuner could receive them, and reception was difficult in an age prior to cable.
-For a few years in 1967–68, the shows were repeated on public television station WNDT (Channel 13, now WNET).
+For a few years in 1967–68, the shows were repeated on public television station WNDT (Channel 13, now WNET), which gave the series its New York public-television premiere on October 2, 1967.
+The series was also carried by public-television stations in other cities, beginning in San Francisco in July 1967, followed by WXXI in Rochester that December and WTVS in Detroit in January 1968.
+Seeger said that only twelve or thirteen of the twenty stations needed to recommission the series had carried the reruns.

-Among the guests featured on the program's 39 episodes were The Beers Family, June Carter, Johnny Cash, Judy Collins, Elizabeth Cotten, Cousin Emmy, Reverend Gary Davis, Donovan, Richard Fariña and Mimi Fariña, Roscoe Holcomb, Mississippi John Hurt, Sonia Malkine, Mamou Cajun Band, Shawn Phillips, Bernice Johnson Reagon, Buffy Sainte-Marie, Patrick Sky, The Stanley Brothers, Sonny Terry and Brownie McGhee, Doc Watson, and Hedy West.
 The Clancy Brothers and Tommy Makem and Tom Paxton appeared on the first show of the series on short notice because Seeger felt ill, as he explained on camera.
 Of the Clancy Brothers, only Paddy and Liam appeared, along with Makem.
 No explanation was given for Tom Clancy's absence from the group.
 A clip of Tommy Makem singing "The Butcher Boy" during this initial episode appeared in Martin Scorsese's Grammy-winning documentary about Bob Dylan, No Direction Home, which focused on his earliest musical influences.
-In many instances, recordings of their Rainbow Quest appearances are the only widely-available, or the best-available, video of these performers.